South Korea Adventure

 - Take a bicycle tour of historic Gyeongju

 Day 1: Arrive in Seoul.
 Welcome to Korea!
-Transfer to your accommodation in the hip student area of Hongdae.
+Make your way to your accommodation in the hip student area of Hongdae.
 You’ll meet your group this evening for a delish Korean barbecue.
 Then go to Namsan Mountain to admire the city’s twinkling lights and see the iconic ‘love padlocks’ at the base of N Seoul tower – cuuute!

 Day 5: Seoul and Gyeongju.
 Travel to historic Gyeongju.
 Start with lunch at bustling Seongdong Market, and then take a bicycle tour of the city.
 We’ll visit Cheonmachong Tombs, Cheomseongdae observatory, Gyerim Forest and Hyanggyo Confucius School.
 Enjoy some authentic food in the city tonight before strolling round Anapji pond for stellar views of the Palace.

 Day 6: Gyeongju and Golgulsa Temple Stay.
 Start the day with a visit to beautiful Bulguksa Temple, a 300 year old Hanok, or Woljeonggyo Bridge.
 Then transfer to Golgulsa Temple where we’ll stay the night.
 Get your zen on with a meditation class with the monks, enjoy a Buddhist veggie dinner, take part in the evening chanting service and meditation, then learn the basics of Sunmudo (a form of martial art)!